1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-An advertiser can pause/cancel the underhand campaigns as soon as they’re aware of the fraudulent activity.
-Next time, they tend to avoid the sites from the last campaign (think, blacklisting).
-On the other hand, a credible publisher will lose the readers, advertisers, and some potential contributors, forever.
+An advertiser can pause/cancel the underhand campaigns as soon as they know of the fraudulent activity.
+Next time, they tend to avoid the sites from the last campaign (blacklisting).
+On the other hand, a credible publisher will lose readers, advertisers, and some potential contributors, forever.

-Of course, unless you’re Facebook or Google, it’ll be nearly impossible to gain the users and advertisers back.
+Of course, unless you’re Facebook or Google, it’ll be nearly impossible to regain the users and advertisers.
 Do you know what’s worse?

-Mid-sized and small publishers are forced to battle against the ad fraudsters without any advanced technologies (as they can’t afford one) and experience.
-That being said, premium publishers have their own problem with ad fraudsters, and most of the time, a premium is an ideal target for fraudulent networks.
+Mid-sized and small publishers are forced to battle against ad fraudsters without any advanced technologies (as they can’t afford one) and experience.
+Premium publishers have their own problems with ad fraudsters; most of the time, a premium is an ideal target for fraudulent networks.

-With the rise of technology and digital ad budget, ad fraudsters have also evolved and in fact, there are 30+ types of ad fraud today.
-However, domain spoofing is the most common type of ad fraud.
-If you want to prevent ad fraud, you should start with domain spoofing.
+With the rise of technology and digital ad budget, ad fraudsters have also evolved, and there are over 30 types of ad fraud today.
+Among these types, domain spoofing is the most common one.
+This article will delve into domain spoofing and provide actionable prevention tips.
+So, let’s get started!

 Table of Contents